 If you begin when the ambient temperature is above 90° F, when performing the later transmission fluid filling and level procedures, the 122° F maximum fluid level will likely be exceeded.

 How To Step 2

 To change the Ram 1500 transmission fluid properly, the vehicle must be elevated off the ground and in a LEVEL position.
+A general level position of the transmission along with the vehicle is adequate.
 We recommended raising the truck using an SAE-approved automotive lift.
 This is required to gain access to the bottom of the transmission and perform the correct fluid filling and leveling procedure steps.

 To confirm you're lifting the vehicle correctly, you can reference the factory owner's manual for the proper vehicle lift point locations and safety procedures.

 Locate and loosen the transmission fluid fill plug.
 This is found on the passenger side, right rear of the transmission, and above the exhaust.

 Before draining the Ram 1500 transmission fluid, loosen and remove the fill plug in a counterclockwise direction using an 8mm hex bit socket and rachet.
 This will confirm that you will have a way to refill the transmission with fluid if the fill plug is seized or can’t be removed.